top of page

 Netflix: Is it time to invest in this market leader?

-It is usually good to invest in market leaders, and Netflix is a market leader in video streaming with plenty of room to grow.
-However, investors seem to disagree if Netflix is a good investment.
-Bill Ackman got out of his investment fast, while Phil Town have been buying the stock.
-Warren Buffett owns a competitor and in an interview on CNBC in April 2023, he said that "Streaming is not really a good business".
-In this analysis, I will investigate if Netflix is a buy and at what price.
+It is usually wise to invest in market leaders, and Netflix is a prominent player in the video streaming industry with significant potential for growth.
+However, investors seem to disagree on whether Netflix is a good investment.
+Bill Ackman quickly divested from his investment, whereas Phil Town has been acquiring the stock.
+Warren Buffett stated in an interview on CNBC in April 2023 that "the streaming business is tough."
+In this analysis, I will investigate whether Netflix is a good investment and determine its optimal purchase price.

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.